sansfrontiere/own/_posts/2016-12-02-mobile-taken-desktop-viewing-websites-missing-sales-installers.md

 ---
 ID: 1163
-post_title: 'Mobile has taken over from desktop for viewing websites &#8211; are you missing out on sales to installers?'
+post_title: 'Mobile has taken over from desktop for viewing websites &#8211; are you missing out on sales?'
 author: aliferis
 post_date: 2016-12-02 15:06:49
 post_excerpt: ""